Afghanistan election violence left 85 dead, U.N. report says

 Only a quarter of eligible voters cast their ballots in Afghanistan's presidential election on Sept.
 28 following threats of violence by the Islamist group.

-"Deliberate acts of violence against voters, election workers, campaigners, election rally sites and polling centres are completely unacceptable," Tadamichi Yamamoto, the U.N.
+"Deliberate acts of violence against voters, election workers, campaigners, election rally sites and polling centers are completely unacceptable," Tadamichi Yamamoto, the U.N.
 Secretary-General's Special Representative for Afghanistan, said in the report.

 More than a third of civilian casualties were children, the report said.
 Twenty-eight people were killed and almost 250 injured on election day, with the rest of the casualties caused by violence before or after the vote.